teosiq/Two_Clap_Launch/README.md

 TwoClapLaunch is a lightweight Python tool that listens for exactly **two hand claps** and launches a **Steam game** by its Game ID.
 It's designed to use minimal system resources and respond quickly.

-> **Note:** This README was generated with assistance from ChatGPT.
-Please verify all instructions and settings for accuracy.
+> **Note:** This project was created by a novice Python programmer with a little help from ChatGPT.
+If you find any inaccuracies or errors in the code, please let me know on GitHub or, better yet, on Telegram at t.me/neosury

 ---